JuliaQuantumControl/QuantumPropagators.jl/docs/src/overview.md

 In the above example, the "generator" `H` that is the second argument to [`propagate`](@ref) was a simple static operator.
 In general, we will want time-dependent Hamiltonians or Liouvillians.
 The standard way to initialize a time-dependent Hamiltonian is via the [`hamiltonian`](@ref) function, e.g., as  `hamiltonian(Ĥ₀, (Ĥ₁, ϵ₁), (Ĥ₂, ϵ₂))`.
 The `Ĥ₀`, `Ĥ₁`, and `Ĥ₂` are static operators, and `ϵ₁` and `ϵ₂` are control fields, typically functions of time `t`.
 For piecewise-constant propagators, `ϵ₁` nad `ϵ₂` may also be an array of amplitude values appropriate to the time grid `tlist`.
 The tuple-syntax for the time-dependent terms is inspired by [QuTiP](https://qutip.org/docs/latest/guide/dynamics/dynamics-time.html).

-Generally, the `generator`, or the operators/controls inside the tuples can be a arbitrary objects, as long as some relevant methods are implemented for these objects, see the full section on [Dynamic Generators](@ref).
+Generally, the `generator`, or the operators/controls inside the tuples can be a arbitrary objects, as long as some relevant methods are implemented for these objects, see the full section on [Dynamical Generators](@ref).

 Open quantum systems are handled identically to closed quantum system, except that Hamiltonian operator are replaced by Liouvillian super-operators.
 For any system of non-trivial Hilbert space dimension, all (super-)operators should be sparse matrices.